influxdata/influxdb/query/docs/SPEC.md

 Columns support the following annotations:

 * datatype - a description of the type of data contained within the column.
-* partition - a boolean flag indicating if the column is part of the table's partition key.
+* group - a boolean flag indicating if the column is part of the table's group key.
 * default - a default value to be used for rows whose string value is the empty string.

 ##### Multiple tables